Loading and Saving the Settings

 }

-Set the Property to the Values from the Settings Bundle
+Save the Properties to the Settings Bundle

 public override void SaveToSettingsBundle(ISettingsBundle settingsBundle, string filterDefinitionId)